alephium/docs/docs/ralph/contracts.md

 }
 ```

-The explicitly defined `main` function cannot have parameters.
-If you need to specify parameters, you can pass them as parameters of the `TxScript`.
+In an explicit definition, the `main` function cannot accept parameters directly.
+If parameters are needed, they should be passed as fields of the `TxScript`.

 ## Gasless Transaction